heistp/sce-l4s-bakeoff/README.md

   [:exclamation:](#l4s-under-utilization) For L4S, we see intermittent
   under-utilization on this test.

+  :information_source: One common question here, and elsewhere, is why does ICMP RTT drop a bit when the TCP flow is active.
+The following explanation from Rodney Grimes helps explains this:

+  > The most common cause that ICMP or for that matter any RTT goes down
+  > when an interfaces transistions from idle to underload is that often
+  > these devices are running in a mode that says only interrupt the CPU
+  > when you have work (and work is usually a BUNCH of packets) for it
+  > to do, otherwise wake the CPU in some time t (or the CPU may be set
+  > to poll the device at some interval t).
+So what you get when idle
+  > is your ping or single packet type RTT is driven by this poll/interval
+  > interrupt, but when you start sending traffic the device does have
+  > work for the CPU and so the CPU gets woken up at intervals much
+  > less than t.
+  >
+  > This is a commonly mis understood aspect of modern NIC hardware that
+  > uses large ring buffers, they are actually slow to respond when there
+  > are only a few packets per poll interval arriving, due to the wait
+  > for the end of the interval.

 - [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/sce-s1-1/batch-sce-s1-1-reno-sce-50Mbit-80ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-13T045427-r1/l4s-s1-1/batch-l4s-s1-1-prague-50Mbit-80ms_fixed.png), single Reno-SCE and Prague flows at 80ms

   For SCE, Reno-SCE shows a faster ramp during slow start, because while NewReno